ndaneil/crowdedness-monitor/README.md

  - Device firmware
  - Data visualization and presentation

 All three steps are important and necessary to create a smart and useful sensor.
 For storing data in the cloud, I opted to use InfluxDB, a time-series database.
 It has a free, managed option as well as paid and self-hosted options making it suitable for several scenarios.
-In this guide, I will show how to use the InfluxDB's cloud solution.
+In this guide, I use the InfluxDB's cloud solution.
 For writing the device firmwares, I used the Arduino IDE.
 Finally, for data visualization, I used Grafana.

 ### InfluxDB